mstksg/inCode/copy/entries/monad-plus-2.md

 1. Our journey begins with picking a number between 1 and `n` and setting it to `a`.
 2. Next, we pick a number between `a` and `n` and set it to `b`.
-In order to be unique, our triples should probably go in ascending order.
-That's why we want our pick for `b` to be at least `a`.
+We start from `a` because if we don't, we are probably going to be testing the same tuple twice.
 3. Next, we pick a number between `b` and `n`.
 This is our hypotenuse, and of course all hypontenii are larger than either side.
 4. Now, we mercilessly and ruthlessly end all journeys who were unfortunate